|Rare Book & Manuscript Library|

 At a Glance

-This collection is arranged into 13 series.
-Production file is arranged alphabetically and chronologically.
+This collection is arranged into 10 series.
+Production files are arranged alphabetically and chronologically.
 Contracts are arranged chronologically.

 Correspondence, documents, memorabilia, photographs, original drawings, sketches and studies, and printed materials of Thompson.
 Correspondence, mostly uncataloged, relating to purchases made in Spain, France, and Italy during 1928; documents; memorabilia; photographs; printed material including publicity, books, engravings, and reproductions; an illustration file containing source illustrations for architectural details, costumes -- subdivided by century, country, societal role, sex, age, and by countries, crafts, painting, styles, etc., and including some original Thompson drawings; a production file containing related correspondence and documents; miscellaneous commissioned projects; and Thompson Studies, including studies done by Thompson, his work as a student, and materials pertaining to his activities as a teacher.